-Tax for the year amounted to DKK o million in 2021/21, compared to a cost of DKK 0,3 million in the preceding financial year.
-The tax consists of current tax (income) of DKK 0,1 million, which relates to reimbursement under section 8x of the Danish Tax Assessment Act (TAA) and a DKK -0,1 million in adjustment related to previous year.
-The deferred net tax asset amounts to DKK 2,1 million at 30 June 2021.
+Tax for the year amounted to DKK 0,2 million in 2021/21, compared to a cost of DKK 0 million in the preceding financial year.
+The tax consists of current tax (income) of DKK 0,2 million, which relates to reimbursement under section 8x of the Danish Tax Assessment Act (TAA).
+The deferred net tax asset amounts to DKK 2,1 million at 30 June 2022.
 Rovsing expects to be able to utilize the tax asset within the next five years.